madSimonJ/madsimonj.github.io/blog/20231216/scanandindexof.md

 <h4>Scan</h4>

 <p>So, like Aggregate, Scan takes an Enumerable and iterates through it, while also holding a running total value which updates with each iteration.
 The big difference though is what is actually produced at the end.
-Instead of the final, accumulated total, the result is an array of every reeturn from every iteration.
-You're basically seeing a step by step of how theh final total was built.
+Instead of the final, accumulated total, the result is an array of every return from every iteration.
+You're basically seeing a step by step of how the final total was built.
 This gives me a chance to indulge in another of my favourite things - the works of legendary British singer-songwriter Kate Bush.
 Check out this excerpt from one of her better-known music videos:</p>

 <img src="katebush.webp" style="text-align: center" alt="Kate Bush twirling">